 Our free tool provides options, advice, and next steps based on your unique situation.

-The U.S. Department of Veterans Affairs (VA) provides pensions and other benefits to eligible senior veterans and their surviving spouses.
-These benefits can help pay for assisted living costs and long-term care by providing monthly income.
+The U.S. Department of Veterans Affairs (VA) provides pensions and other benefits to eligible veterans and their surviving spouses.
+These benefits can help pay for assisted living costs and long-term care by providing monthly income that can be used however the recipient sees fit.

-Assisted living facilities in Delaware are required to be licensed by the state’s Division of Health Care Quality (DHCQ).
-The division conducts annual inspections of facilities and also responds to complaints by conducting investigations as necessary.
-The division’s mission is to protect Delaware citizens in long term-care health settings by enforcing compliance with state and federal laws and regulations.
+Assisted living facilities in Delaware are required to be licensed by the state’s Division of Long Term Care Residents Protection (DLTCRP), part of the state’s Department of Health and Social Services (DHHS).
+The division conducts annual inspections of facilities and responds to complaints by conducting investigations as necessary.[04]

 Let our care assessment guide you